amy83762100/stock_market_airflow/README.md

 ## Model Selection and Performance Comparison

-We experimented with different models to assess their performance and select the most suitable one based on specific requirements.
+I experimented with different models to assess their performance and select the most suitable one based on specific requirements.
 Here are the results of the conducted experiments:

 ###  Experiment 1: RandomForestRegressor (Baseline)